carbonplan/research/articles/cdr-scale-barriers/index.md

 <BigQuote
   category='system actor'
   quote='There are lots of entrenched interests during the consultation period.
-Particularly the temporary removals and carbon capture crowd - they will try to obfuscate what [CDR’s] definition is and try to redefine permanence...'
+Particularly the temporary removals and carbon capture crowd — they will try to obfuscate what [CDR’s] definition is and try to redefine permanence ...'
 />

 <BigQuote